Blog

 Congratulations on your new home project!
 But before you fully relax, consider what the construction did to your air ducts.
 Home renovations, especially major ones, create a tremendous amount of fine dust from drywall, wood, and other building materials.
 This debris can easily get sucked into your HVAC system and settle in the ductwork.
 Without a cleaning, your system will continue to circulate this construction dust for months.
 It's always a good idea to schedule a duct cleaning after the final nail is hammered to enjoy your new space with fresh air.

-How Often Should You Clean Your Ducts?
+How Often Should You Really Clean Your Ducts?

 While there are clear signs it's time for a cleaning, many homeowners wonder about a regular schedule.
 The National Air Duct Cleaners Association (NADCA) suggests a cleaning every three to five years as a general guideline.
 However, this can vary based on your specific circumstances, like whether you have pets, smokers, or allergy sufferers in the home.
 The best approach is to pay attention to the signs listed above.
 Regular system check-ups, like those included in our membership plan, can also help our technicians spot potential issues early, so you can stay ahead of any problems.